14 Best Instagram Growth Tools That Actually Work (Updated May 2026)

 Do hashtags still work on Instagram in 2026?

 Yes, but strategy matters more than ever.
 Using 30 generic hashtags does not work.
 Using 5-15 targeted, niche-relevant hashtags with moderate competition does.
-Tools like Flick and PostEverywhere's hashtag generator help you find the right ones for your specific account size and niche.
+Tools like Flick (now retrained on 2026 Instagram reach data) and PostEverywhere's hashtag generator help you find the right ones for your specific account size and niche.

 What is the difference between Instagram growth tools and Instagram bots?